moritz-sauer-13/silverstripe-focuspointcropper/README.md

 Settable options: https://github.com/fengyuanchen/cropper/blob/v2.3.0/README.md#options

 ### Config example

+Currently not working due to the framework not using getCMSFields() anymore...
+@TODO: find a hook from AssetFormFactory into the record/relation to allow that to update the config (AssetFormFactory::getFormFields(RequestHandler $controller = null, $formName, $context = []))

 Restrain the aspect-ratio to be square and set the initial crop to 80% of the image for a specific page in the CMS;